ttscoff/howzit_old/README.md

 Placeholders can be used in both commands and run blocks.
 If a placeholder doesn't have an argument supplied, it's not replaced (e.g. leaves `$2` in the command).

+### Templates and metadata

+You can create templates to reuse topics in multiple build note files.
+Create files using the same formatting as a build note in `~/.config/howzit/templates` with `.md` extensions.
+Name them the way you'll reference them:

+    ~/.config/howzit/templates
+    - markdown.md
+    - ruby.md
+    - obj-c.md

+You can then include the topics from a template in any build note file using a `template:` key at the top of the file.

+Howzit allows MultiMarkdown-style metadata at the top of a build notes file.
+These are key/value pairs separated by a colon:

+    template: markdown
+    key 1: value 1
+    key 2: value 2

+Additional metadata keys populate variables you can then use inside of your templates (and build notes), using `[%key]`.
+You can define a default value for a placeholder with `[%key:default]`.

+For example, in the template `markdown.md` you could have:

+    ### Spellcheck

+    Check spelling of all Markdown files in git repo.

+    ```run
+    #!/bin/bash
+    for dir in [%dirs:.]; do
+        cd "$dir"
+        /Users/ttscoff/scripts/spellcheck.bash
+        cd -
+    done
+    ```

+Then, in a `buildnotes.md` file in your project, you could include at the top of the file:

+    template: markdown
+    dirs: . docs

+    # My Project...

+If you only want to include certain topics from a template file, use the format `template_name[topic]` or include multiple topics separated by commas: `template_name[topic 1, topic 2]`.
+You can also use `*` as a wildcard, where `template_name[build*]` would include topics "Build" and "Build and Run".

+If a topic in the current project's build note has an identical name to a template topic, the local topic takes precedence.
+This allows you to include a template but modify just a part of it by duplicating the topic title.

 ## Using howzit

 Run `howzit` on its own to view the current folder's buildnotes.